 Our community is open to both those who are integrating or have integrated their Jewish identity with their Humanistic convictions as well as others who are interested in Humanistic Judaism.

-Regular meetings are held on the fourth Sunday of each month (unless pre-empted by a special event) at the Unitarian Universalist Congregation East (UUCE) building in Reynoldsburg.
+Regular meetings are held on the fourth Sunday of each month (unless pre-empted by a special event) at the Unitarian Universalist Congregation East (UUCE) building in Reynoldsburg, the Jewish Community Center (JCC) or one of the local libraries.
 They normally last two hours and involve a brief social reception and a discussion on a topic related to Humanistic Judaism.

 Our general meetings range from book discussions to current events.
 We cover topics related to secular Jews and Humanistic Judaism.